-The department offers education in history and human rights studies, both general courses and programmes at the undergraduate level, and courses and programmes at the graduate level, as well as at doctoral level.
+The department offers education in history, human rights studies and Asian studies, both general courses and programmes at the undergraduate level, and courses and programmes at the graduate level, as well as at doctoral level.

 From 2012, the department is comprised of the subjects of history and human rights studies.
-From 2019, the Center for East and South-East Asia Studies will be included in the department.
+From 2019, the Center for East and South-East Asia Studies is included in the department.

 The subject of human rights studies offers a bachelor’s programme (180 hp/ECTS-credits) and the introduction and continuation courses in human rights studies as free-elective courses.

-We also offer courses at advanced level and in 2019 we will launch our new master´s programme.
+We also offer courses at advanced level in English and in 2019 we will launch our new international master´s programme.

 Learn more aboute the education in the respective subjects